Google says Microsoft is resisting flipping documents in antitrust battles | ExBulletin

 Google said 19 of these additional custodians “are very likely to own relevant non-cumulative documents.”

 According to Google, these executives have been involved in incidents such as the development and distribution of Microsoft’s various search engines, Microsoft’s search advertising business, and Microsoft’s efforts to sell devices that offer more search access points beyond the Windows desktop.
-I have taken up the core issues of.
+Have been involved in.
+I took up the core issue of.

-The Justice Department filed a lawsuit against Google in October and launched federal and state antitrust proceedings against both Google and Facebook Inc. Federal and broader state proceedings against Google have been integrated to prepare for the proceedings.
+The Justice Department filed a proceeding against Google in October and launched federal and state antitrust proceedings against both Google and Facebook Inc. The federal proceedings against Google and the broader state proceedings have been integrated in preparation for the proceedings.

 (Report by Diane Bartz and Shubham Kalia)